gretkierewicz/dissertation/README.md

 - Customization of Degrees list view by adding new serializer (less information in list - more in detail)
 - Extending customization to Positions and Employees lists
 - Correction to tests for Degrees, Positions, Employees
+- Minor cleanup in urls before using nested routers

 To be done: